Even for sperm, there is a season

 For men with abnormal sperm production, however, the pattern didn’t hold.
 Those men showed a slight trend toward better motility during the fall and made the largest percentage of normal shaped sperm - about 7 percent - during the spring.

-“Based on our results the (normal) semen will perform better in winter, whereas infertility cases related to low sperm counts should be encouraged to choose spring and fall,” write the researchers, who were not available to comment before deadline.
+“Based on our results the (normal) semen will perform better in winter, whereas infertility cases related to low sperm counts should be encouraged to choose spring and fall,” the researchers wrote.

-But Sabanegh said he doesn’t think doctors will start telling men with low sperm counts to wait until the winter or spring to try to conceive a child.

-“We would continue to encourage them to try regardless of the season, and they may benefit from interventions or treatments,” he said.
+Previous studies, mostly in animals, have found similar results in line with those species’ breeding seasons, said Edmund Sabanegh, a urologist who was not involved with the new research.

 In animal studies, seasonal changes in sperm production and fertility have been linked to factors ranging from temperature, to length of daylight exposure and hormone variations.